ecabreja623/PutMeOn/README.md

 - Use Test-Driven-Development (TDD) to make sure we have testing
 - Use Swagger for initial interaction with server
 - Use Swagger, pydoc and good docstrings for documentation
+- Use Travis as the CI/CD pipeline
+- Use Heroku to deploy the app